taniltekdemir/courierTracking/README.md

    ```

 4. **Access the Application**
-    - The application will be running on `http://localhost:<port>` (default port is specified in `application.properties`).
+    - The application will be running on `http://localhost:8080` (default port is specified in `application.yml`).
     - PostgreSQL will be configured and initialized automatically.
-You can monitoring pgAdmin dashboard.
-Docker-compose file contain it.
+You can monitor the pgAdmin dashboard on `http://localhost:5050`.
+Docker-compose file contains it.

 5. **Testing with Postman**
     - Import the provided **Postman collection** in the repository to test the API endpoints.